melbournebioinformatics/MelBioInf_docs/docs/tutorials/rna_seq_dge_advanced/rna_seq_advanced_tutorial.md

 - DESeq2

 This tutorial builds on top of the [basic RNA-seq DGE tutorial](../rna_seq_dge_basic/rna_seq_basic_tutorial.md).
-It is recommened to have some familiarity of RNA-seq before beginning this tutorial.
+It is recommended to have some familiarity of RNA-seq before beginning this tutorial.

 -----